Macronutrients: What They Are & How To Track Them

 How to track macronutrients in your food

-If you are following a strength training program, you may be interested in tracking your macronutrient intake to ensure you’re building muscle while still eating enough to fuel your workouts.
+If you’re following a strength training program, you may be interested in tracking your macronutrient intake to ensure you’re building muscle while still eating enough to fuel your workouts.

 Then, you’ll need to work out how many grams of each macronutrient to eat.
-Carbs and protein have 4 calories per gram and fats have 9 calories per gram.
+Carbs and protein have four calories per gram and fats have nine calories per gram.

 To calculate how many grams of each macro you get for each calorie, divide your total daily calories by the number of calories per gram of each macro.